-Recommend to City Council: Alternatives 1 and 2.
-Find that the project is exempt from CEQA pursuant to CEQA Guidelines 15060(c)(3) and 15378(b)(5); and approve the Parking Structure Design Guidelines (Attachment 2) for structured parking in all zoning districts.
+Alternatives 1 and 2: 1) Find that the project is exempt from CEQA pursuant to CEQA Guidelines 15060(c)(3) and 15378(b)(5); and 2) Approve the Parking Structure Design Guidelines with modifications recommended by the Planning Commission (Attachment 2 to the report) for structured parking in all zoning districts.

-The Parking Structure Design Guidelines will provide all parties with clearly defined guidelines and expectations for these projects, and should result in better-planned and sited projects in the City.
+The Parking Structure Design Guidelines will provide all parties with clearly defined guidelines and expectations for these projects and should result in better-planned and sited projects in the City.
 Staff recommends adopting the Guidelines to address all projects that incorporate any form of structured parking.